 The launch of the 8th-generation iPad, also referred to as the 10.2-inch iPad, in fall 2020 certainly makes a fall 2021 launch for an update to Apple's mainstay iPad offering very plausible.
 However, unlike others in the range, there's relatively little known about what to expect from the next model.

-So far, all that has circulated was a line in a June report about the iPad Pro and iPad mini, which claims Apple's next iPad will be aimed at students and will be thinner.
+For quite a while, the only rumor was a line in June report about the iPad Pro and iPad mini, which claims Apple's next iPad will be aimed at students and will be thinner.

 Expected: Fall 2021